Peel Session 2

 Peel Session 2 is the second John Peel session that Autechre recorded.
 The tracks were given to Peel in August 1999 and aired on 8 September 1999.
 The EP was released by Warp Records at the end of 2000.

 The artwork for Peel Session 2, created by The Designers Republic, is matte white lettering on a glossy white background with a matte white border.
 In the top left corner of the booklet cover, Autechre is written in black.
 Below this in white lettering is the EP title, Peel Session 2.

-All tracks except for "19 Headaches" were unnamed when given to John Peel.
-He himself named the tracks.
+All tracks were untitled when given to John Peel.
+Peel named the tracks live on air, with the exception of the final track title "19 Headaches", which Autechre suggested via email.